 We'll take a look at the types of natural selection that can occur.
 From flying hamsters to moths, you'll start to grasp the different paths organisms can take as they respond to their changing environments over time.

 9. Genetic Fitness: Selection

 We have all heard the expression 'survival of the fittest.'
 Natural selection of organisms is based upon their fitness.
 But what exactly does 'fitness' entail?
-Here we will explore how selection occurs on the physical and genetic level.
+Here, we will explore how selection occurs at the physical and genetic levels.

 10. Speciation I: Allopatric and Sympatric Speciation

 Discover the definition of a species and learn more about how species split.
 Find out common terms related to the splitting of species and study what role polyploidy plays in the development of a species.

 We may take for granted why animals choose to mate with other animals of similar appearance, but it's not that simple.
 There are actually biological barriers to reproduction that can prevent even seemingly closely related species from reproducing.
 This lesson looks at one such category of hindrances, prezygotic barriers, which make fertilization impossible.